KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

   To address this, the code can "just" be written carefully so that it is "valid" Vulkan, which is hard to do.

-  Or, this code can be checked by loading a core validation layer with GPU validation enabled on top of "normal" standard validation in the layer stack, which effectively validates the API usage of this code.
+  Or, this code can be checked by loading a khronos validation layer with GPU validation enabled on top of "normal" standard validation in the layer stack, which effectively validates the API usage of this code.
   This sort of checking is performed by layer developers to check that the additional Vulkan usage is valid.

   This validation can be accomplished by:

-  * Building the core validation layer with a hack to force GPU-Assisted Validation to be enabled.
+  * Building the validation layer with a hack to force GPU-Assisted Validation to be enabled.
   Can't use the exposed mechanisms because we probably don't want it on twice.
-  * Rename this layer binary to something else like "core_validation2" to keep it apart from the "normal" core validation.
+  * Rename this layer binary to something else like "khronos_validation2" to keep it apart from the "normal" khronos validation.
   * Create a new JSON file with the new layer name.
-  * Set up the layer stack so that the "core_validation2" layer is on top of or before the standard validation layer
+  * Set up the layer stack so that the "khronos_validation2" layer is on top of or before the actual khronos validation layer
-  * Then run tests and check for validation errors pointing to API usage in the "core_validation2" layer.
+  * Then run tests and check for validation errors pointing to API usage in the "khronos_validation2" layer.

   This should only need to be done after making any major changes to the implementation.